-Christian T. Van Hise focuses his practice on commercial litigation, construction litigation, surety law, zoning, land use, and administrative law.
-His extensive experience includes the areas of eminent domain, local government law, municipal code enforcement defense, and vacating public rights-of-way.
-He has served as an advisor and counselor for numerous land development matters, including project feasibility evaluation, development strategies, and permitting analysis.
+A multifaceted civil litigator whose practice is focused on commercial litigation, construction litigation, zoning, land use, and local government law, Chris has wide-ranging experience in the areas of eminent domain, zoning appeals, municipal code enforcement defense, pollutant discharge litigation, Florida Sunshine Law, and the vacating public rights-of-way.
+He has also served as an advisor and counselor for numerous land development matters, including project feasibility analysis, development strategies and permitting.

-Chris is a former Assistant County Attorney for Pasco County, Florida, where he handled matters related to public works projects, capital improvements, infrastructure development, water resource and environmental issues.
+Chris is a former Assistant County Attorney for Pasco County, Florida, where he handled matters related to public works projects, infrastructure development, procurement and bidding, construction programming, claims management, water resource and environmental permitting.
 He also represented Pasco County on the Legal Advisory Committee of Tampa Bay Water, the regional water utility provider for more than three million customers.

 A graduate of the University of Rhode Island (URI), Chris earned a Bachelor of Science degree in civil engineering.
 While at URI, he was distinguished by the American Society of Civil Engineers, placing first for his balsa-wood bridge design at the New England regional ASCE student design competition.
 Chris earned his law degree from the University of Dayton where he was a member of the Environmental Law Moot Court Team and a national semifinalist in the Chase Environmental Law Moot Court Competition.